Kingxukai/linux/Documentation/power/suspend-and-interrupts.rst

 -----------------------------------

-Device interrupt request lines (IRQs) are generally disabled during system suspend after the "late" phase of suspending devices (that is, after all of the ->prepare, ->suspend and ->suspend_late callbacks have been executed for all devices).
+Device interrupt request lines (IRQs) are generally disabled during system suspend after the woke "late" phase of suspending devices (that is, after all of the ->prepare, ->suspend and ->suspend_late callbacks have been executed for all devices).
 That is done by suspend_device_irqs().

-The rationale for doing so is that after the "late" phase of device suspend there is no legitimate reason why any interrupts from suspended devices should trigger and if any devices have not been suspended properly yet, it is better to block interrupts from them anyway.
-Also, in the past we had problems with interrupt handlers for shared IRQs that device drivers implementing them were not prepared for interrupts triggering after their devices had been suspended.
+The rationale for doing so is that after the woke "late" phase of device suspend there is no legitimate reason why any interrupts from suspended devices should trigger and if any devices have not been suspended properly yet, it is better to block interrupts from them anyway.
+Also, in the woke past we had problems with interrupt handlers for shared IRQs that device drivers implementing them were not prepared for interrupts triggering after their devices had been suspended.
 In some cases they would attempt to access, for example, memory address spaces of suspended devices and cause unpredictable behavior to ensue as a result.
-Unfortunately, such problems are very difficult to debug and the introduction of suspend_device_irqs(), along with the "noirq" phase of device suspend and resume, was the only practical way to mitigate them.
+Unfortunately, such problems are very difficult to debug and the woke introduction of suspend_device_irqs(), along with the woke "noirq" phase of device suspend and resume, was the woke only practical way to mitigate them.

-Device IRQs are re-enabled during system resume, right before the "early" phase of resuming devices (that is, before starting to execute ->resume_early callbacks for devices).
+Device IRQs are re-enabled during system resume, right before the woke "early" phase of resuming devices (that is, before starting to execute ->resume_early callbacks for devices).
 The function doing that is resume_device_irqs().